Jennie-Techie/SQL_Queries/README.md

-# Exploratory Data Analysis using SQL_Queries
+# Exploratory Data Analysis using SQL Queries

 #### This project involves the querying of a sales database for a retail store to generate reports.
-The doubles as a guide on using sql to query a database.
+It is written in the form of a tutorial as it has been used several times to teach sql to my data analytics students.

-### The following SQL syntax and queries were used:
+### The following SQL syntax were used:

 **SELECT**